Judge says public records lawsuit against ISP can continue

-SANDPOINT, Idaho (AP) — An Idaho judge says a public records lawsuit against the Idaho State Police brought by a woman whose husband was killed in an officer-involved shooting can move forward in court.
+SANDPOINT, Idaho (AP) — An Idaho judge says a public records lawsuit against the State Police brought by a woman whose husband was killed in an officer-involved shooting can move forward in court.

-The Bonner County Daily Bee reports 1st District Judge Steve Verby has denied a motion from the Idaho State Police to dismiss the lawsuit brought by the widow of Craig Johnson, who was shot to death outside his Coolin cabin in 2017.
+The Bonner County Daily Bee reported Wednesday that 1st District Judge Steve Verby has denied a motion from the Idaho State Police to dismiss the lawsuit brought by the widow of Craig Johnson, who was shot to death outside his Coolin cabin in 2017.
+Robin Andrews is seeking documents related to the shooting and an alleged aggravated assault that police said her husband committed two days before his death.

-According to court documents, deputies were attempting to serve an arrest warrant on the 50-year-old Johnson when he was killed by sharpshooters with the Bonner Counter Sheriff’s Office.
-Johnson’s wife, Robin Andrews, later made a public record request for copies of reports and other records related to the shooting but the requests were denied by the Idaho State Police, which said the investigation was ongoing.
+According to court documents, Andrews asked law enforcement officers to make a welfare check on her husband at the cabin in September of 2017.
+When a Bonner County Sheriff’s deputy arrived at the residence, Johnson allegedly pointed a pistol at the deputy.

-Andrews’ lawsuit asks a judge to force the agency to turn over the records.
+Two days later, sheriff’s deputies returned to the cabin, this time to serve an arrest warrant for aggravated assault on a law enforcement officer.
+Half a dozen deputies approached the cabin in an armored assault vehicle, and Johnson exited the cabin from a back door.
+That’s when Johnson was fatally shot in the back by the sharpshooters, who were concealed in the trees behind the dwelling.

 Most Read Local Stories